assist-project/dtls-fuzzer/README.md

 - 'error.msg', an error message in case learning did not converge, either because it was stopped or because an exception happened.

 The evaluator can check (for example) that experimental results in 'included' correspond to those displayed in Table 4, or that configurations tested in Table 2 also appear in 'all_ciphers'.
-Note that models have been pruned significantly.
+Note that models appearing in the paper were the result of significant pruning.
-For checking correspondance with a model displayed in the paper see **TODO**.
+See more here **TODO**.

 # dtls-fuzzer evaluation steps
 For the purpose of evaluating **dtls-fuzzer** it is necessary to perform the following steps: